OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 A 5pin (1x5pin) 2.54mm header area labeled `USB direct` can be found near the right of the board.
 This allows for direct connection of a USB connection.
 A double ground is common in commercial fightsticks so it has been included here.
 Please take note of the exact pinout on the USB cable you are trying to connect here as there is no universal standard for the order of the wires.
 We are not responsible for any damages that occur as a result of incorrectly wiring the USB direct area.

-An SMD switch labeled with both the `USB` and `OPTION` positions can be found on the board above `Option 3`.
+A SMD switch labeled with both the `USB` and `OPTION` positions can be found on the board above `Option 3`.
 This allows you to enable the onboard USB passthrough port located on the left side of the board.
 Please note that USB passthrough comes at the cost of the Option 1 (GPIO 23) and Option 2 (GPIO 24) pins.
 To ensure this can be an all-in-one solution I have added a SMD switch to the board.
 When in the left position, labeled `USB` the Option 1 (GPIO 23) and Option 2 (GPIO 24) pins will be disabled and the onboard USB passthrough port will be active on GPIO 23 (Data +) and GPIO 24 (Data -).
 When in the right position, labeled `OPTION` the USB passthrough port will be disabled and GPIO 23 and GPIO 24 will function again as Option 1 and Option 2.
+You cannot have both at the same time!

+a SMD switch labeled with both the `LED` and `GPIO25` positions can be found on the board above the `4-pin harness` connector.
+This allows you to switch between using the onboard LED for GPIO25 or having it as an accessible GPIO pin.
+To ensure this can be an all-in-one solution I have added a SMD switch to the board.
+When in the left position, labeled `LED` the GPIO25 JST 2.00mm header will be disabled and the onboard LED will be accessible via web-config.
+When in the right position, labeled `GPIO25` the onboard LED will be disabled and GPIO25 will function again.
 You cannot have both at the same time!

 A female USB A port is located on the left side of the board which allows for the RP2040 Advanced Breakout Board - USB Passthrough edition to be used with an appropiate controller or dongle to authenticate for PS4 or PS5 (as a PS4 fightstick).
 Please see the above note about GPIO pins in the SMD switch section.